 Knowing voltage drop during starting conditions for given motor details and hence deciding the key parameter during design (say max allowable starting current)

-The spread sheet performs an iterative calculation based on pre-start load inputs and starting motor data.
-Detailed analysis may be performed with the help of available softwares.
+The spreadsheet performs an iterative calculation based on pre-start load inputs and starting motor data.
+Detailed analysis may be performed with the help of available software.

 Motor starting analysis are generally performed for the largest motor connected to a switchboard.